-- A. The reuse will support the long-term preservation of the Historical Resource and the applicant has agreed to rehabilitate and maintain the resource in conformance with the Secretary of the Interior's Standards for Preservation Projects. - B. The reuse will enhance public understanding and appreciation for the county's cultural heritage. - C. The reuse is compatible with agriculture because it does not displace an agricultural use, conflict with a Williamson Act contract, or increase the likelihood of conflicts between users of the site and nearby agricultural activities. - D. The reuse does not constitute urbanization because it re-establishes one or more historic uses of the property in extant historic buildings and does not require inappropriate alterations or extensive additions to the buildings.
-For purposes of this section, inappropriate alterations are those that do not conform with the Secretary of the Interior's Standards, and extensive additions are those that exceed five hundred gross square feet. - E. The reuse is supported by adequate off-street parking, adequate water supplies, and an adequate waste disposal system. - F. The property owner has agreed to maintain the Historical Resource in accordance with the Secretary of the Interior's Standards, has provided a written maintenance plan prepared by a Qualified Preservation Professional, and shall reimburse the county for the cost of an annual inspection for the duration of the use permit.
+A. The reuse will support the long-term preservation of the Historical Resource and the applicant has agreed to rehabilitate and maintain the resource in conformance with the Secretary of the Interior's Standards for Preservation Projects.

+B. The reuse will enhance public understanding and appreciation for the county's cultural heritage.

+C. The reuse is compatible with agriculture because it does not displace an agricultural use, conflict with a Williamson Act contract, or increase the likelihood of conflicts between users of the site and nearby agricultural activities.

+D. The reuse does not constitute urbanization because it re-establishes one or more historic use(s) of the property or a compatible new commercial use within an extant historic building(s) and does not require inappropriate alterations or extensive additions to the buildings.
+For purposes of this section, inappropriate alterations are those that do not conform with the Secretary of the Interior's Standards, and extensive additions are those that exceed five hundred gross square feet.

+E. The reuse is supported by adequate off-street parking, adequate water supplies, and an adequate waste disposal system.

+F. The property owner has agreed to maintain the Historical Resource in accordance with the Secretary of the Interior's Standards, has provided a written maintenance plan prepared by a Qualified Preservation Professional, and shall reimburse the county for the cost of an annual inspection for the duration of the use permit.

-SECTION 10.
-A new Section 18.132.065 entitled Napa County Landmarks of Special Significance - Use and Continuance is hereby added to Chapter 18.132 (Legal Nonconformities) of the Napa County Code to read in full as follows:
+SECTION 3.
+Section 18.132.065 (Napa County Landmarks of Special Significance - Use and Continuance) of the Napa County Code is hereby amended to read in full as follows:

 18.132.065 Napa County Landmarks of Special Significance - Use and Continuance.

-Notwithstanding any provision in this chapter to the contrary, Landmarks of Special

-Significance listed in subsection (C) of Section 15.52.035 may be reused for their historic uses as set forth in subsection (E) of Section 15.52.040 subject to the procedures and findings in Chapter 18.124 and the findings in Section 18.104.430.
+Notwithstanding any provision in this chapter to the contrary, Landmarks of Special Significance listed in subsection (C) of Section 15.52.035 may be reused for their historic uses or a compatible new commercial use as set forth in subsection (E) of Section 15.52.040 subject to the procedures and findings in Chapter 18.124 and the findings in Section 18.104.430.

-SECTION 11.
+SECTION 4.
 In accordance with CEQA and the State CEQA Guidelines (Sections 15168), the County is relying on the program level Environmental Impact Report (EIR) for the General Plan Update (SCH# 2005102088, certified June 2008) as the EIR for this ordinance.
 As discussed in a separate memorandum and checklist (initial study) dated August 24, 2011, this approach is consistent with CEQA and the State CEQA Guidelines because (1) the proposed ordinance is within the scope of the General Plan approved in 2008, and (2) the program EIR prepared for the General Plan Update adequately describes the activity for purposes of CEQA.
 In addition, (3) the County has not identified any changes in the General Plan, changes in circumstances under which the General Plan Update was adopted, or new information of substantial importance that would necessitate subsequent environmental review pursuant to CEQA Guidelines Section 15162.